lobotomat/mesos/docs/external-containerizer.md

 `GLOG_v=2 ./bin/mesos-slave --master=[...]`

-## ECP stderr logging
+## ECP stderr Logging

 All output to stderr of your ECP will get logged to the executor's 'stderr' log file.
-The specific location can be extracted from the [enhanced verbosity logging](#enhanced-verbosity-logging) of the EC.
+The specific location can be extracted from the [Enhanced Verbosity Logging](#enhanced-verbosity-logging) of the EC.

 Example Log Output: